Diane Rodríguez: Board males

 In February 2013 her gender was denied when expected to vote while designated as a man.
 Despite being the 2nd time the CNE did not pay attention to her claims, this time defrayed with the same arrogance that led her political campaign as the first transgender candidate in that country.

 Political rally

 Movement Political Alianza País

 In 2010, her political process started in parallel with others’ activism, participating in the political spaces of young people in the leftist "Alianza País".
-Also, she maintained active participation within the youth movement to the point of being considered representative LGBTI at that time.
+Also, she maintained active participation in the youth movement to the point of being considered representative LGBTI at that time.

-In the year 2011 along with several young "Alianza País" on the premises of the collective "Movimiento Alfarista-Bolivaariano" formed the Committee of the Citizen Revolution (Comité de la Revolución Ciudadana in Spanish) "Youth for national transformation", with whom begins to develop activities located in demand for youth groups political movement.
+In the year 2011 along with several young "Alianza País" on the premises of the collective "Movimiento Alfarista-Bolivaariano" formed the Committee of the Citizen Revolution (Comité de la Revolución Ciudadana in Spanish) "Youth for National transformation", with whom begins to develop activities located in demand for youth groups political movement.
 Is selected as part of the management committee of the newly formed citizen's revolution.